emso-eric/metadata-harmonizer/README.md

 # Metadata Harmonizer #
 This python project contains the tools to connect to an ERDDAP service and assess if the metadata is compliant with the EMSO Metadata Specifications.
+This project can be used as a standalone cli tool or as a [PyPi](https://pypi.org/project/emso-metadata-harmonizer) package to be integrated with other code.

 ## Setup this project ##
 To download this repository: